 Why Inflation Is as "Violent as a Mugger"

 Inflation is the increase in the prices of goods and services over time.
 It's an economics term that means you have to spend more to fill your gas tank, buy a gallon of milk, or get a haircut.
 Inflation increases your cost of living.

 As prices rise, your money buys less.
 That's how it reduces your standard of living over time.
 That's why President Reagan said, "Inflation is as violent as a mugger, as frightening as an armed robber, and as deadly as a hit man."
 Here's more on how inflation impacts your life.

 The inflation rate is the percent increase or decrease in prices during a specified period.
 It's usually over a month or a year.
 The percentage tells you how quickly prices rose during the period.
 For example, if the inflation rate for a gallon of gas is 2 percent a year, then gas prices will be 2 percent higher next year.
 That means a gallon that costs $2.00 this year will cost $2.04 next year.

-If the inflation rate is more than 50 percent a week, that's hyperinflation.
+If the inflation rate is more than 50 percent in a month, that's hyperinflation.
 If inflation occurs at the same time as a recession, that's stagflation.
 Rising prices in assets like housing, gold or stocks are called asset inflation.